-- outdoor, heated pools (note: indoor pools should not be excluded)
+- outdoor, heated pools

 - A large billboard or projection screen on a building (or in your parking lot) when the sign is not related to the use of the building.
 (A sign displaying the company's name or anything related to the business SHOULD be counted towards the buildings use.)